vuamitom/vuamitom.github.io/_drafts/2018-09-11-quantum-mechanics.markdown

 Plank scale

+The book is a glorified account of how scientific thinking of people who are brave enough to embrace uncertantiy, humble enough to admit the limit of their own ignorance, to question what have always been the norm (faith of the crowd)

 Do I feel smarter after the book.
 Definitely.
 I wished that my physics class in highschool has been this inspiring.

-Someone once told me that people in math is better and smarter.
-But as Richard Feyman put its in his introduction (physics lesson with richard feyman), mathematician can apply a formula to any problem mechanically.
-Where physicist needs to really understand it intuitively.
-Like the way ray dalio understand about spacetime curving.
-It's like looking from the inside.
-A person walking along a curved path would return to his original position with his face to the opposite direction.